Anaphylaxis Research | Ayel L. R. Batac

 Anaphylaxis Treatment in China

-In this work, I examined the introduction and integration of epinephrine auto-injectors (EAIs) in mainland China, highlighting several persistent challenges in a context where access had historically been limited:
+In this work, I examined the introduction and integration of AAIs in mainland China, highlighting several persistent challenges in a context where access had historically been limited:

-• Highlighted systemic barriers to EAI access and implementation
+- Highlighted systemic barriers to AAI access and implementation

 This work underscores the need for sustained policy attention, enhanced clinical training, and system-level adaptation to expand access to life-saving anaphylaxis treatment and strengthen emergency preparedness.